apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

 _Each transformed SQL2 query contains the original XPath query as a comment._

+### Compatibility

+The query parser is now generally more strict about invalid syntax.
+The following query used to work in Jackrabbit 2.x, but not in Oak, because multiple way to quote the path are used at the same time:

+    SELECT * FROM [nt:base] AS s
+    WHERE ISDESCENDANTNODE(s, ["/libs/sling/config"])

+Instead, the query now needs to be:

+    SELECT * FROM [nt:base] AS s
+    WHERE ISDESCENDANTNODE(s, [/libs/sling/config])

 ### Query Processing

 Internally, the query engine uses a cost based query optimizer that asks all the available